Why go high-efficiency?

 Things to consider before you buy

 Water heaters can be powered in a number of ways; electricity and gas are the most common types, and propane, oil and solar models also exist.
-Heat pump water heaters are ideal replacements for electric water heaters, since they are powered by electricity but inexpensive to run thanks to their ultra-efficient technology.
+Hybrid electric water heaters are ideal replacements for electric water heaters, since they are powered by electricity but inexpensive to run thanks to their ultra-efficient technology.

 Tank capacity and water heater size

 Make sure your new water heater can handle your household’s hot water usage by considering the number of bedrooms and bathrooms in your house.
-Most heat pump water heaters come in three sizes:
+Most hybrid electric water heaters come in three sizes:

 Small (50 gallons)